 Providing a combination of theory and practice in biathlon sport coaching as well as delivering organizational skills and guidance

-In 2022 the IBU is organising two overall camps.
 The IBU aims to support NFs from C&D development categories.
-Each invited NF may send a maximum of 2 athletes for one camp (1 female and 1 male athlete) and 1 Coach.
-All costs for accommodation with all meals for the Camp days only (see “Date”) and experts costs are paid by the IBU.
+Each invited NF may send a maximum of 2 athletes + 1 coach for the Summer camp (1 female and 1 male athlete) and 4 athletes + 1 coach for the Winter Camp (2 female and 2 male athletes).
+The costs for accommodation incl. catering for all participants of the Camps and travel contribution is paid by the IBU.

 The camp’s goal was to support the twenty-one participating federation’s “existing structure by providing expertise and guidance to create a long-term legacy for our sport.”.
 66 athletes and 23 coaches from 21 National Federations came to the Slovenian venue for ten days of intensive instruction under the watchful eyes of six IBU Coaches including Canada’s Matthias Ahrens, Germany’s Norbert Bayer, Sweden’s Anna Wickström, Slovenia’s Nusa Pogacar, and Robert Sitar, and Italy’s Luca Bormolini as well as Olympic Relay Silver medalist and IBU Sports and Event Manager Daniel Böhm.
 Supplementing the physical and shooting training were workshops on anti-doping, training plans, shooting, and ski/rollerski technique.